WebAssembly/function-references/proposals/function-references/Overview.md

 * Function-level locals must have a type that is defaultable.

 * Table definitions with non-zero minimum size must have an element type that is defaultable.
 (Imports are not affected.)

+Question:
+- Should we introduce a variant of table definition with explicit default initialiser?

 ### Instructions